Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Connection between LERRW and a RWRE on trees

-In other words at time $n$, the walk jumps through a neighboring edge $e$ chosen with probability proportional to its current weight $N_e(n)$.
-This weight initially was equal to $\alpha_e$ and then increased by $\Delta$ each time the edge $e$ was traversed.
+In other words, at time $n$ the walk jumps along a neighbouring edge $e$ chosen with probability proportional to its current weight $N_e(n)$.
+This weight is initially equal to $\alpha_e$ and then increases by $\Delta$ each time the edge $e$ is traversed.

 Consider a vertex $v \in T$ and suppose $v$ has $\# v$ offspring in $T$.
 Let $e_0(v)$ denote the edge joining $v$ to its parent, and ${e_1(v)},...,{e_{\# v}(v)}$ denote the edges joining $v$ to each of its offspring.
 When the LERRW arrives at $v$ for the first time, it must have arrived via the parent, so the weights of these edges will be respectively given by the components of the vector